NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/NPC Gallery/Navigator.md

   - name: "Items"
     desc: "[[Equipment/Dagger|Dagger]], Scroll Case with Ship's Charts, [[Equipment/Writing Set|Writing Set]]"
   - name: "Chart a Course"
-    desc: " (concentrate) By spending 10 minutes of work and succeeding at a Sailing Lore check, the navigator plots an optimal course.\nThe severity of environmental conditions other than temperature are reduced by one step for 24 hours (two steps on a critical success).
+    desc: " (concentrate) By spending 10 minutes of work and succeeding at a Sailing Lore check, the navigator plots an optimal course.\n\nThe severity of environmental conditions other than temperature are reduced by one step for 24 hours (two steps on a critical success).
 This changes moderate damage to minor damage, winds that create greater difficult terrain cause only difficult terrain, and so on."

 abilities_mid:
   - name: ""